sgehrig/Ext-Templating-Examples/README.markdown

 Ext JS Templating Magic
 =======================

-The code in this repository accompanies the article "Ext JS Templating Magic" in [<jsmag>](http://www.jsmag.com/) 05/2011.
+The code in this repository accompanies the article "Ext JS Templating Magic" in [<&lt;smag&gt;](http://www.jsmag.com/) 05/2011.

-The examples can be viewed online on Github on http://sgehrig.github.com/Ext-Templating-Examples/
+The examples can be viewed online on [Github](http://sgehrig.github.com/Ext-Templating-Examples/).